wigging/pythonic/docs/_articles/types-dictionary.md

 ## Introduction

 A dictionary can be created with comma-separated key:value pairs within braces or by using the dict type constructor.
 A value is accessed by specifying its key in square brackets.
+The order of items in a dictionary is guaranteed as of Python 3.7.

 ```python
 >>> d = {'one': 1, 'two': 2, 'three': 3}